rzfeeser/githubActions-OrderADominosPizza/README.md

 ## Helpful Notes
--
+- When the Workflow concludes, it creates an artifact of a screenshot taken of the last thing Selenium "saw" before concluding.
+This is valuable for confirming your pizza is on the way, or for troubleshooting.

 ## Help & Training
 Since 2010 I've been providing in person and online technical training solutions for large organizations and individuals.
-If you're looking for a training solution, reach out via my [contact portal at IRIS7](https://iris7.com/contact)
+If you're looking for a training solution, reach out via my [contact portal at IRIS7](https://iris7.com/contact).